dominik-stumpf/portfolio/static/weblogs-md/Q3stlsqM.md

 Svelte solves state management by having a built in state management module which is a bliss to someone who have seen the _horrors of piling up boilerplates._

-Moving on, I was introduced to SvelteKit a metaframework for Svelte **by Svelte**, similar to NextJS (framework I use with react) because as I found out they inspired each other.
+Moving on, I was introduced to SvelteKit, a metaframework for Svelte **by Svelte**, similar to NextJS (framework I use with react) because as I found out they inspired each other.

 My reaction: